 “Just don’t do it again,” she said before stomping off.

-Nina sidled up on my other side.
+Nina sidled up on my other side and watched her leave.
 “Nice save.”

-“Thanks.”
-I finished signing in for my shift.
-The digital cash register chimed, and my server ID flashed across the screen, telling me I was logged in.
+I punched a few buttons on our digital register harder than was strictly necessary as I tried to get my temper under control.
+The speakers chimed, and my server ID flashed across the screen, telling me I was clocked in.

-Nina leaned in closer.
+Nina leaned close and dropped her voice.
 “I thought you’d be in a better mood after the night you had.”

 My spine stiffened.
 I glanced down and saw a lecherous grin on her beautiful face.
 “Who told you?”